AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

 <a id="tocSunresolvedstatus"></a>
 <a id="tocsunresolvedstatus"></a>

-Unresolved status is a property of the resolved asset.
-It represents statuses which could not be resolved.
-Check reason as to why.
+Unresolved status, a property of the resolved asset, means asset status could not be resolved.

 #### Properties